CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

     * Fid of the above spectrum
   * etc.

   The onthology will facilitate the generation of the criteria for a full analysis.
-Instead of listing all the conditions to fullfill, it would inhirit the conditions of the siblings.
+Instead of listing all the conditions to fullfill, it would inherit the conditions of the siblings.

 - The condition for spectrum object will includes the conditions of FID
 - The conditions about the "full analysis" could be defined based on the list of spectra, without needing to care about the conditions to fullfill for each spectrum.
-- 1D 1H spectra would be a subclass of 1D spectra
+- 1D <sup>1</sup>H,<sup>13</sup>C, etc. spectra would be a subclass of 1D spectra